Frequently Asked Questions

 TypeNavigator is an independent third party product that we do not offer on our website anymore.
 Instead we have improved our own search features.
 You can keep up with the current development of TypeNavigator on www.typenavigator.com.top

-App+ is a license that allows you to embed your fonts in applications (e. g. mobile apps, games), devices (e. g. set top boxes, washing machines) or documents (e. g. editable PDFs or PowerPoint presentations) for viewing, printing and editing.
-You don’t need to buy a license for every single app or device, the App+ license will cover them all for the period of time according to the selected licensing level: 1 year, 3 years, 5 years or perpetual.
+App+ is a license that allows you to embed your fonts in applications (e. g. mobile apps, games) or documents (e. g. editable PDFs or PowerPoint presentations) for viewing, printing and editing.
+You don’t need to buy a license for every single app or document, the App+ license will cover them all for the period of time according to the selected licensing level: 1 year, 3 years, 5 years or perpetual.

-The App+ products contain Office FontFonts for Premium FontFonts or OpenType for Collection FontFonts which you can use for embedding; the license also covers the respective Office, OpenType or Webfont versions if you have purchased them too.
+The App+ products contain Office FontFonts for most families or regular OpenType for some others which you can use for embedding; the license also covers the respective Office, OpenType or Webfont versions if you have purchased them too.
 Please refer to the License Agreement and Appendix A (which can be found in the download archive of your font files) for more information.top

 App+ FontFonts are available as 1-, 3- or 5-year or perpetual licenses and can be extended after running out.
 The basic license covers 1 year of embedding in all your applications, devices and documents.top